-Chartwell Shopping centre bomb plot: ATM damaged by explosives in attempted heist
+Chartwell Shopping Centre bomb plot: ATM damaged by explosives in attempted heist

 Residents living near the shopping centre say they were woken early this morning by an "explosion" to see two people running away from an ATM machine.

-Comries Rd resident Yolanda Julius said both she and her husband were woken by a deep, loud "boom" about 2.45am today.
+Comries Rd resident Yolanda Julius said she and her husband were woken by a deep, loud "boom" about 2.45am today.

 She said the noise was more like a boom than a bang as it was quite a deep sounding explosion.